- Accepted Student Checklist

 Step 3: Request all your final, official college transcripts

-Submission of all final, official college transcript(s) indicating the coursework taken and the degree(s) awarded are required.
+Submission of all final, official, non-EFSC college transcript(s) indicating the coursework taken and the degree(s) awarded is required.
 A transcript with courses in progress is not considered a final transcript.
+Official college transcripts will not be accepted in the Student Document Dropbox in your myEFSC Student Portal

 Note: An official high school transcript is required only if the transcript is being used to document completion of two consecutive years of one foreign language.